-Visiting Skagway on a Alaska Cruise is a fantastic day in port.
+Visiting Skagway on an Alaska Cruise is a fantastic day in port.
 There is a lot to see and do in Skagway and outside of town!

 Skagway is an interesting town, to say the least.
 As you walk into town it feels like you are transported back in time.
 The wood boardwalks along the side of the roads are unlike anything we see in Spokane.

-We decided to rent a car in Skagway and head out of town to explore for the day.
+We decided to rent a car in Skagway during our first Alaska Cruise and head out of town to explore for the day.
 The boat was in port for almost 12 hours.
 The town is not very big and only took a couple of hours to explore on foot.
 We found a pretty good price for a rental car online and were able to walk into town and pick it up.

 We headed out of town with no real plans for the day.
 We knew we wanted to drive as much as we could and check out the sites as you head to the Yukon Territory.